Tired of not getting responses to the messages you send on online dating sites and apps?

-So if you’re into skiing for instance, you can can send a message like example #3 to any interesting women who mention it in their profiles.
+So if you’re into skiing, you can send a message like the one to kelli_diann above to any interesting women who mention it in their profiles.

 On a dating app like Tinder or Bumble, you can take a quick glance at her photos and bio to see if any common interests jump out.
-For instance if you find you both love dogs, you could send a message like this:
+For instance if you find you both love dogs, this would be a good first message for online dating:

 You’ll save a ton of time once you have a “go-to” copy and paste message for any hobby that you’d like to share with your matches.
 (Skeptical about the effectiveness of copy & paste?
 Read this article.)